 The religious sector, notably the Roman Catholic Church and the Muslim faith, have voiced their views on biotechnology.
-Islamic scholars note that Islam is not in contradiction to the development of science and technology if it is intended for the betterment of mankind and does not harm the environment.
+Islamic scholars note that Islam and science are complementary and Islam supports beneficial scientific innovations to address food security (Workshop Proceedings, 2010).

 Biotechnology, in particular, becomes an issue when it entails a discourse on food.
 Any GM food must meet the general criterion of halalan tayyiban which means “permissible from the shariah perspective (halal) and of good quality (tayyib)”.
 In Malaysia, there is a fatwa (religious decree) that states that GM foods with DNA from pigs are haram (not permissible) for Muslims to eat.
 To date, only this fatwa has been issued (MABIC, 2004).